 The decision to allow a harmful pesticide to be used, albeit on a temporary basis, is symptomatic of a wider failure to invest in the support farmers need to reduce reliance on chemicals and pursue nature-friendly farming practices.
 It’s widely recognised that healthy functioning ecosystems are essential to food production and that future food production could be undermined by damage to biodiversity.

-What is Friends of the Earth doing?
+What's Friends of the Earth doing?

 We consider the lack of transparency in this process to be unacceptable for a decision that has considerable public interest and high stakes in terms of environmental damage.
 Sadly we’re not surprised.
-Friends of the Earth has regularly had to use Freedom of Information legislation to force the government to publish information about neonicotinoids that should rightly be in the public domain.
+Friends of the Earth has regularly had to use FOI legislation to force the government to publish information about neonicotinoids that should rightly be in the public domain.
 The lack of transparency in this process means that stakeholders, including independent scientists and civil society, are unable to scrutinise the decision.

 Insight